zeus-12/www/README.md

 ## Todos

 - build a project page. showing details about the project -> or maybe just even a large modal
-- replace all techstack names with their logos
 - link shortener, fileupload kinda thing : maybe a separate proj (for self use)
 - replace mantine w. shadcn-ui